electricazimuth/LocalLLM_VisualCodeTest/README.md

     python extract_html.py
     ```
 4. Check your `results` directory – you should now see corresponding `.html` files for any markdown files that contained valid `<!DOCTYPE html>...</html>` blocks.
 Open them in your browser!
+5. Generate a static viewer use the `static_viewer.php`

 ## 📊 Results Interpretation